vipulroxx/vipulroxx.github.io/README.md

 ### Projects:
 - The projects are listed under the projects tab.
 These are my personal projects that I have done at school/college.

-### Experience:
+### Experiences:
-- The projects are listed under employment/internsip.
+- The projects are listed under my employment or internship.

 ### Achievements:
 - Highlights my research paper pulication and various software engineering awards & certifications.